TL;DR:

 • Potential integration of team coordination and shift management tools

-This ensures services remain scalable, sustainable, and accessible.
+This ensures that services remain scalable, sustainable, and accessible.